 Known as 'Stookie Bill' this ventriloquist’s dummy was used by John Logie Baird (1888-1946) in his experimental television work.
 The lights for the experiments were so hot Baird couldn't use a human for the tests.
 Baird began experimenting with imaging systems in the early 1920s.
 By 1924 he successfully transmitted outline images over wires and by 1925 he was able to transmit recognisable human faces.

-Situated right in the heart of Bradford, UNESCO City of Film, we exist to promote an appreciation and understanding of media through seven floors of FREE galleries, an extensive collection and research facility, and three cinemas including the UK's first IMAX theatre.
+Situated right in the heart of Bradford, UNESCO City of Film, we exist to promote an appreciation and understanding of media through eight floors of FREE galleries, an extensive collection and research facility, and three cinemas including the UK's first IMAX theatre.

 *Calls cost 4.25p per minute plus your phone company's access charge.